fyookball/ChainBet/PROTOCOL.md

 ## OP_RETURN Communication Messages

-The ChainBet protocol operates through a series of phases.
-Some phases require a communication message to be sent across the network.
+The ChainBet protocol operates through 6 phases.
+Most phases require a communication message to be sent across the network.
 This is accomplished by broadcasting a BCH trasnsaction that contains an OP_RETURN output.

 Each OP_RETURN transaction will be assumed to have outputs going back to the sender's originating address.
 The output amount back to the sender will simply be the entire balance (for standard UTXOs) of the sender minus the txn fee.
 This approach is simple and it minimizes the impacts to the UTXO set over time, making each OP_RETURN message like a sweep transaction.